Airport in Örnsköldsvik, Sweden

 Location

-Örnsköldsvik Airport is located approximately 450 km north of Stockholm, Sweden and is characterized by thin glacial and postglacial sediments overlying hard rock.
+Örnsköldsvik Airport is located approximately 450 km north of Stockholm, Sweden and 13km from the coast of the Baltic Sea.
+The area is characterized by thin glacial and postglacial sediments overlying hard rock.
 The airport itself is situated on thicker glaciofluvial sands and gravels, of the type typically used for municipal drinking water sources in Sweden.

 Description